Corvus: Reproduction

 Crows reach sexual maturity around the age of three years for females and five years for males.
 Clutch size is around three to nine eggs, and the nesting period lasts between 20 and 40 days.
 While crows typically mate for life, extra-pair copulation is not unusual, and young from previous years often help nesting pairs protect a nest and feed nestlings.

+Many crow species form long-term monogamous pair bonds, and juveniles may remain with their parents for multiple years to help raise subsequent broods.

 A crow's nest is made of materials such as twigs, electrical wire, metal strips, plastic pieces, and other small items.

 Crow nestlings in urban areas face threats such as nest entanglement from anthropogenic nesting materials and stunted growth due to poor nutrition.

 Lifespan and disease

 Some crows may live to the age of 20, and the oldest known American crow in the wild was almost 30 years old.
 The oldest documented captive crow died at age 59.

 The American crow is highly susceptible to the recently introduced North American strain of West Nile virus.
 American crows typically die within one week of acquiring the disease and very few survive exposure.